bansalanjali2512/ComputerGraphics/README.md

-# ComputerGraphics
+## ComputerGraphics
-This repository will consists of codes of Computer Graphics implemented using C.
+This repository contains Computer Graphics codes implemented using C++.